- Swearer Center Staff

 M.P.A.
 Public Affairs 2007, Brown University

-Jennifer Romano serves as a Program Consultant at Brown’s Swearer Center for Public Service.
+Jennifer Romano serves as an Associate Director of Academic Engagement at Brown’s Swearer Center for Public Service.
 In this capacity she supports the Swearer Center staff with off campus programming related to Brown’s semester in Washington, D.C. program for undergraduate students with an emphasis on career development, skills training, leadership and public service.

 Prior to her role at Brown, Jennifer served as Deputy Director for the President’s Commission on White House Fellowships, one of America’s most prestigious programs for leadership development and public service.
 During her tenure, she provided staff leadership, educational programming, curriculum design and program implementation.
 From 2011-2014, she served as a Protocol Officer at the U.S. Department of State where she was responsible for diplomatic gifts on behalf of the President, Vice President and Secretary of State.